 Guyam Island was very busy and had lots of people selling food and drinks in little huts.
 It takes about one minute to walk side to side, and it’s surrounded by crystal clear water that you can swim in as it’s not as rocky as some of the other beaches.

 The Naked Island sand bar was a lump of sand with debris all over it so I didn’t even take a photo!
 I would recommend skipping this island and if you want to see a sandbar head to Coron for a boat trip there!
-Or check out my blog post on the Maldives, that’s where the best untouched sand bars are!
+Or check out my blog post on 3 weeks in the Philippines, Coron and El Nido is where the best untouched sand bars are!

 Daku island was much larger and actually quite nice!
 There was a little path you could walk down once you get off the boat and turn right.
 Watch out for barbed wire on the ground but there are a few little side beaches that are perfect to watch the sunset!